 I think everyone deserves to know the truth, and they will eventually like it and fantasise with it.
 But many individuals want to disrupt any possible change to keep their current ethnic and nationalist agendas untouched, and that can affect us all.
 Nationalistic and romantic trends are understandable: Romans needed Virgil at the peak of their conquests to tell them that they had a glorious past in Troy, connecting them to the immortal Greek epics.
 The most important lesson one can learn from that example is that Italian researchers are still (2000 years later!) influenced by that myth, and they keep trying to look for Anatolian remains in Latin studies, and in the archaeology and evolutionary genetics of Italy.
 I guess you could therefore say these mythification trends are naturally human…but losing so much time in absurd quests for mythological identities seems absurd, and can only damage research.

 It is sad to think about future generations of Indians looking for any sign to support an autochthonous Indo-Aryan homeland, while the rest of the world keeps moving in the right direction…

-(Note: featured image is licensed CC-by-sa 4.0 from crates at Wikipedia)
+(Note: featured image is licensed CC-by-sa 4.0 from Avantiputra7 at Wikipedia)